Cobalt works in partnership with Siemens Healthineers and Philips Healthcare to deliver services utilising the very latest imaging technology.

 Cobalt is currently the largest provider of ultra-low-dose mobile CT working in partnership with the NHS.
 Supporting lung cancer screening programmes from Hull to Thurrock using the very latest Siemens Somatom go.
 CT technology.
 The mobile CT fleet also provides general and complex CT imaging to hospitals throughout the UK.

-A mobile Siemens Biograph mCT Flow mobile PET/CT will also be delivered in December 2021, which will support hospitals across the UK.
+A mobile Siemens Biograph mCT Flow mobile PET/CT was delivered in December 2021, and supports hospitals across the UK.

 Cobalt is working with the NHS to deliver Community Diagnostic Hubs in a number of locations, providing imaging, including MRI and CT to the local community.